 How to Get Your Free Credit Score

 Credit Karma offers a totally free credit score.
 You don’t need a credit card, and you can get your score in minutes online.
-Because I’m a bit crazy when it comes to my credit, I track my score with Credit Karma, too.
-It’s always a few points higher or lower than Credit Sesame, but usually in the same ballpark.
 Each member is allowed a free credit score every six months and Credit Karma is kind enough to email you when it’s time to check your credit score again for free.

 One great feature is that you get instant access to your score.
 Credit Karma also gives you insight into what's helping your score and what's hurting it.

 How to Get Your Official FICO Score